 The microprocessor in the M501 allows storage of a 16 step program that has been written and downloaded from a computer.
-The instrument is able to take the signals from the probe located in the tub assembly and convert them into humidity and temperature (\mathbb{C}).
+The instrument is able to take the signals from the probe located in the tub assembly and convert them into humidity and temperature (°C).

-A Pulse Flow device may be added to the unit as an optional extra.
-The M501 has a Pulser which is retrofitable and is positioned externally at the air inlet.
+A Pulse Flow Device may be added to the unit as an optional extra.
+This is retrofitable and is positioned externally at the air inlet.